markbref/mbrwp/README.md

 ## Automatization

-Just install dependencies `npm i` rename env-example to .env, add project customization to .env, run `npm run wp:init` and you will have a running WordPress project.
+Just install dependencies `npm i` rename env-example to .env, add project customization to .env, run `npm start` and you will have a running WordPress project.

 See package.js for more scripts